Coll3ctions/bd_news_vis/README.md

 - automatic crawler (mishuk and salman)
 - how to find a metric of transparency? control dataset?
 - can we use grammar analysis or regx parser or similar tools to understand road accident locations
+- investment opportunities based on location based news
+- news trend and correlation with economic growth
+- sentiment analysis and news mention can be analyzed to see if they have correlation with economic metrics.

 ### Possible Journals:
 - AEP